 Social proof also helps drive consideration.
-Similarly to how it’s used for awareness (with reviews, recommendations and referrals), this is a way to show that a product is popular.
+Similar to its use with awareness (with reviews for example), it shows a product is popular.
 People like to buy popular products.

-That’s why on many e-Commerce sites, you see social proof messages like “Customers who bought this item … also bought …”.
-These drive consideration because the customer thinks others have bought this, so it must be good.
+Similarly, on many e-Commerce sites, you see social proof messages like “Customers who bought this item … also bought …”.
+These imply the product is popular.

 Another common behavioural science technique used in marketing to drive consideration is the Foot in the Door approach.

-It comes from an old selling technique, where you start by asking someone to agree with a small easy statement or question.
+It comes from an old selling technique.
+You start by asking someone to agree with a small easy statement or question.
 “Isn’t it funny how many people struggle to find the right car / insurance policy / holiday?” for example.

-With that initial agreement, you follow that up with increasingly larger statements or questions.
-Once a customer says that first “yes”, they often feel the need to stay consistent and keep saying “yes”.
+With that initial “yes”, you follow up with increasingly larger statements or questions.
+Once a customer says that first “yes”, they feel the need to stay consistent and keep saying “yes”.
 It draws them in and makes it harder (though not impossible) for them to suddenly disagree with you.
 Customers don’t want to come across as inconsistent.

-Of course, you should only use this technique when the “yes” answers benefit the customer.
+Of course, this only really works if there’s a benefit to the “yes” answers for the customer.
 You can’t use it to force a customer to say yes to something they don’t need or want.
-It’s a way of taking them on a journey that they will get value out of going on.
+But a small initial reasonable “yes” from the customer can be a good place to start to drive consideration.

 Authority drives consideration

-Customers want to make wise decisions.
-You can help them make wiser decision by applying the behavioural science principle of authority.
-Customers are more likely to consider a brand they believe is an authority on its category.
+You can also drive consideration with the behavioural science principle of authority.
+Customers are more likely to consider a brand they believe is an authority in its category.

-This is some sort of proof or evidence that the brand will deliver the benefit it says it will.
+This is some sort of proof the brand will deliver the benefit it says it will.
 This proof could be clinical studies, expert endorsements, or that the brand has been doing something for a long time.

 Scarcity drives trial

-Look at what happened with toilet paper when Covid lockdowns first happened.
-People believed that the product would be in short supply (scarcity), so they rushed out to buy more.
+Look at the toilet paper situation when Covid lockdowns first happened.
+People believed it’d be in short supply, so they rushed to buy more.

 That’s scarcity in action.
 It encourages trial.
-When people think they’re missing out on something (often called FOMO – Fear of Missing Out) they’re more likely to act.
+When people think they’re missing out (often called FOMO – Fear of Missing Out), they’re more likely to act.
 Customers don’t like to miss out. (see our advanced e-Commerce techniques article for more on this).

-Similarly, if people fear like they might lose something they believe is or should be theirs, they’re more likely to act.
+Similarly, when people fear they’ll lose something they believe is or should be theirs, they’re more likely to act.
 Cialdini quotes a study that looked at millionaire investors who were called up with two different messages :-

 - act now and you’ll gain $20k